jmarkow/ephys/pipeline/compiled/ephys_pipeline_sua_track_standalone/readme.txt

 Files to package for Standalone
 ================================
--run_ephys_pipeline_sua_track_standalone.sh (shell script run to temporarily set environment variables and execute the application) -to run the shell script, type
+-run_ephys_pipeline_sua_track_standalone.sh (shell script for temporarily setting environment variables and executing the application) -to run the shell script, type

        ./run_ephys_pipeline_sua_track_standalone.sh <mcr_directory> <argument_list>

-    at Linux or Mac command prompt. <mcr_directory> is the directory where version 7.16 of MCR is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
+    at Linux or Mac command prompt. <mcr_directory> is the directory where version 8.0 of MCR is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
 For example,

-    If you have version 7.16 of MCR installed in /mathworks/home/application/R2010a/v716, run the shell script as:
+    If you have version 8.0 of the MCR installed in /mathworks/home/application/v80, run the shell script as:

-       ./run_ephys_pipeline_sua_track_standalone.sh /mathworks/home/application/R2010a/v716
+       ./run_ephys_pipeline_sua_track_standalone.sh /mathworks/home/application/v80

     If you have MATLAB installed in /mathworks/devel/application/matlab, run the shell script as:

        ./run_ephys_pipeline_sua_track_standalone.sh /mathworks/devel/application/matlab
 -MCRInstaller.zip
-   -include when building component by clicking "Add MCR" link
+   -if end users are unable to download the MCR using the above
-    in deploytool
+    link, include it when building your component by clicking the "Add MCR" link in the Deployment Tool
 -The Macintosh bundle directory structure ephys_pipeline_sua_track_standalone.app -this can be gathered up using the zip command
     zip -r ephys_pipeline_sua_track_standalone.zip ephys_pipeline_sua_track_standalone.app